The64thGamer/cheeseepedia/content/wiki/summer-2007-show.md

 - Summertime is filmed at [NRH2O Family Water Park](https://www.nrh2o.com/)

 ## Trivia
+- 'The Announcer' is reused from {{< wiki-link "Studio C Premiere" >}}, VeggieTales - 'The Pirates Who Don't Do Anything' is reused from {{< wiki-link "Just for Kids Show 2000" >}}, and Monkey Ninjas - 'Episode 4' is reused from {{< wiki-link "September 2003 Show" >}}.

-- Birthday Star Extravaganza 2007 is featured exclusively on Studio C discs and was re-edited since the April 2007 Show.
-Currently unknown if it was playable.
+- Birthday Star Extravaganza 2007 is featured exclusively on Studio C discs.
+This show adds both a 5-minute and a 3-minute countdown.